Dan3500/appPodcasts/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5.

 Front end from a test application developed with Angular and Symfony.

 If you wanna visit the app, click this link: https://danielsoltero.com

+I will add in the future in other repository the back end of the app

 ## Development server